Johannes von Widenmayer

 Johannes von Widenmayer (18 April 1838 in Lindau – 5 March 1893 in Munich) was a German lawyer and Mayor of Munich from 1888 to 1893.

 Life

 Widenmayer first attended the St. Anna-Gymnasium in Augsburg.
-After graduating from high school, he became a scholarship holder of the Maximilianeum Foundation in 1858 and began to study law at the University of Munich, where he became a member of the Arminia/Algovia Fraternity in 1855.
-He later moved to the University of Heidelberg, where he received his doctorate in 1863.
+After graduating from high school, he became a scholarship holder of the Maximilianeum Foundation in 1858 and began to study law at the Ludwig-Maximilians-Universität München, where he became a member of the Arminia/Algovia Fraternity in 1855.
+He later moved to Heidelberg University, where he received his doctorate in 1863.

 In July of the same year, Widenmayer was elected mayor of Lindau.
-On June 4, 1870, he was elected second mayor of the city of Munich by the newly elected municipal council as deputy to Alois von Erhardt.
+On 4 June 1870, he was elected second mayor of the city of Munich by the newly elected municipal council as deputy to Alois von Erhardt.
 After Erhardt resigned, Widenmayer succeeded him on 16 February 1888.
 He held this office until his death (suicide by shooting) in March 1893.

 Tomb

 The tomb of Johannes Widenmayer is located at the Old Southern Cemetery in Munich (Neu Arkaden Platz 88 near field 41).
 The tomb was designed by Hans Grässel.
 Anton Weigel created the model of the bronze elements by the sculptor Anton Pruska.